 Remote Workers and BYOD Users

 The digital workforce is becoming more distributed and uses a more diverse set of digital platforms than ever.
-An EUC environment can support this diversity without breaking organizational standards of operation.
+An EUC environment is the first step towards a hybrid multi-cloud experience that can support this diversity without breaking organizational standards of operation.
 And an EUC solution can be designed that provides desktops and applications so that remote users can easily consume them across multiple devices and can increase productivity while adhering to the organization's platform requirements.